In Conversation

 What does a membership include?

-Allison: Every member starts with a Style Blueprint meeting, an hour-long conversation about goals, habits, and the life you want to dress for.
+Allison: Every member begins with a Style Blueprint meeting, an hour-long conversation about goals, habits, and the life you want to dress for.

-Marcus: Wardrobe curation, sourcing, fittings, event styling, consignment, storage, and travel-ready looks, all tailored to lifestyle and budget.
+Marcus: After that, we step into your wardrobe curation, sourcing, fittings, event styling, consignment, storage, and travel-ready looks, all tailored to your lifestyle and budget.

 How do I get started?